By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on La Palma airport accident claims.

 There are many different ways in which you could be injured in an accident at La Palma airport with one example being whilst using airport transport.
 Airports the world over are exceptionally busy environments with lots of vehicles constantly on the move.
 Employees are typically sufficiently trained to operate and be around the many vehicles found in airports but there are instances which could see an accident happening.

-An example could involve a La Palma airport transfer that takes you to and from a terminal holidaymakers crashing into something which results in you and other passengers suffering some kind of injury.
-If the accident was caused due to the negligence of the driver, you may have grounds to seek compensation by filing a personal injury claim.
+An example could involve a La Palma airport transfer that takes you to and from a terminal containing holidaymakers crashing into something which results in you and other passengers suffering some kind of injury.
+If the accident was caused due to the negligence of the driver, you may have grounds to seek compensation by filing a personal injury claim for this kind of road traffic accident.

 If you were injured in an accident at La Palma Spain airport, you may be entitled to file a claim for compensation.
 However, in order to do so, a claim must meet specific criteria and would depend on other factors which includes whether you were injured while enjoying a package holiday or a vacation you booked independently.